On the arithmetic of a family of superelliptic curves: Introduction

 Other work has studied ranks of Jacobians of curves when the field varies in Artin--Schreier towers, which corresponds to varying $q$ in our setup.
-For instance, given rational functions $f, g \in \F_{r}(t)$, \cite{PriesUlmer2016} includes a study of curves with affine model $f(x) - g(y) = t^q - t$.
+Given rational functions $f, g \in \F_{r}(t)$, \cite{PriesUlmer2016} includes a study of curves with affine model $f(x) - g(y) = t^q - t$.
 Under genericity conditions on $f$ and $g$, including critical points having multiplicity $1$ and restrictions on the order of poles, they prove that the rank of the Jacobian is unbounded as $q$ varies through powers of $p$.
 The case $f(x) = x^2$ satisfies their genericity assumptions, so their work applies to generic hyperelliptic curves.
 However, the critical points of $f(x) = x^a$ are not generic when $a > 2$, so their work does not apply to most superelliptic curves.
 In fact, \cite{PriesUlmer2016} shows that many families of superelliptic curves over $\F_{r}(t)$ have Jacobians with bounded rank as $q$ varies.
 More recently, \cite{GriffonUlmer} studied the family of elliptic (and superelliptic) curves with affine model $y^2 = x^3 + t^q - t$.
-In this case, they show that the behavior of the rank is either $0$ or unbounded as $q$ varies, depending only on the congruence class of $p$ modulo $6$.
+In this case, they show that, as $q$ varies, either the the rank is always $0$ or the rank is unbounded, depending only on the congruence class of $p$ modulo $6$.

 In this article, we generalize the work of \cite{GriffonUlmer}, showing that the rank of $J$ is sometimes $0$ and sometimes unbounded as $q$ varies, depending on $r$, $a$ and $b$.
 To state our results, we define $o_{p}(n)$ to be the order of $p$ in $\mathbb Z/n\mathbb Z$ and recall that an integer $n$ is said to be \emph{supersingular} for $p$ if some power of $p$ is congruent to $-1$ modulo $n$.
 Note that if $n$ is supersingular for $p$, then $o_{p}(n)$ is automatically even.